KLDetect/keylogger-detector/doc/dev_journal.md

 3. checks to which programms/executables the pids correspond to.
 Still need to finnish it.

 _TODO_: Add functionality that is asks user if the malicious process should be killed.
 I.e. add some configuration functionality.
+Finnish Step 3. in mentioned bash script.